3.2. Cost Estimation in Single-Table Query

 Index Condition

 According to this post, EXPLAIN command in PostgreSQL does not distinguish between the access predicate and index filter predicate.
-Therefore, if you analyze the output of EXPLAIN, pay attention not only to the index conditions but also to the estimated value of rows.
+Therefore, when analyzing the output of EXPLAIN, it is important to consider both the index conditions and the estimated value of rows.

 seq_page_cost and random_page_cost